Greetings, my peeps. (I almost said minions, but that might be taking liberties)

 We’re not just mechanics for your manuscript.
 We are also gatekeepers and observers of what goes on in the publishing world, tracking trends and looking for the next big kind of genre that people might want to buy.
 Literary agents are often editors, too.
 They have to be.
 They’re assessing manuscripts and thinking about how to get that manuscript the best placement possible.
 They’re looking for manuscripts that might be trendy, but with new and interesting twists.
 And they’re also looking for the Next Big Thing, whatever that might be.

-So yes, the nuts and bolts of actually editing a manuscript is important.
+So yes, the nuts and bolts of actually editing a manuscript are important.
 But there are all kinds of other things at play, too, and these are tied to the publishing world and to the business.
 So let’s go have a look.

 EDITING ROCKS!
 Read on to see why.